sbabic/swupdate/doc/source/handlers.rst

 Rawcopy handler
 ---------------

 The rawcopy handler copies one source to a destination.
+It is a script handler, and no artifact in the SWU is associated with the handler.
 It can be used to copy configuration data, or parts that should be taken by the current installation.
-It requires just one property (`copyfrom`), while device contains the destination path.
+It requires the mandatory  property (`copyfrom`), while device contains the destination path.
 The handler performs a byte copy, and it does not matter which is the source - it can be a file or a partition.
+An optional `type` field can set if the handler is active as pre or postinstall script.
+If not set, the handler is called twice.

 ::